tomasmax/fullstack-nextjs-trpc-db/README.md

 Requirements:

-- Use trpc for data fetching and mutations (https://trpc.io/) this is already setup for you.
+- Using trpc for data fetching and mutations (https://trpc.io/)
-- Custom styling is not required, you should use MUI5 components out-of-the box, check the docs here https://mui.com/material-ui/
+- Using MUI5 components out-of-the box, check the docs here https://mui.com/material-ui/
 - Fetch the data from the sqlite file that sits in the "prisma" folder, with the prisma library, more info here https://www.prisma.io/docs/orm/overview/databases/sqlite

-Note:

-- The database is already seeded, but you can add more data if you want to.

-Please complete the following tasks:
+Features:

-- Show a centered column of posts which are simple boxes with at least title and content properties, you can aggregate more data where it makes sense.
+- Show a centered column of posts which are simple boxes with at least title and content properties.
 - For each post, show a button with a counter of the comments, or nothing if there are no comments.
-- When clicking on the comment counter, the comments appear below it, you can choose what component to use.
+- When clicking on the comment counter, the comments appear below it.
 - Although there is no authentication, user can add a comment to a post.

-Consider the following, for instance leaving comments close to where this is relevant:
+Technical considerations:

 - Scalability of the solution
 - Performance